NetSupport: Your demonstration period has expired (Fix)

 2. Go to “This PC” where all your drives are listed.

-3. Use the search bar to search for “NetSupport”.
+3. Use the search bar to look for “NetSupport”.

 Is NetSupport something I should worry about?